darktable-org/dtdocs/content/module-reference/processing-modules/spot-removal.md

 ---
-title: spot removal
+title: spot removal (deprecated)
 id: spot-removal
-applicable-version: 3.2.1
+applicable-version: 3.6
 tags:
 working-color-space:
 view: darkroom
 masking:
+---

+---

+**Please note that this module is deprecated in darktable 3.6 and should no longer be used for new edits.
+Please use the "cloning" tool in the [_retouch_](./retouch.md) module instead.**

 ---

 Correct areas of an image (the target) using details from another area of the image (the source).